Things to do in Scotland 2018

 The tourism bodies and others can’t say this directly but I can get away with it – give Skye a break this year if you can.
 Its most popular spots have become dangerously overrun and the damage in terms of traffic, road rage, erosion, litter and worse could end up causing irreparable damage.
 First time visitors, I get it.
 Your trip wouldn’t be complete without it and don’t let me stop you.
 But for repeat visitors, consider your other options.
-Mull, Arran, the Outer Hebrides, Orkney, Shetland, Islay and countless other smaller beauties await you.
+Mull, Arran, the Outer Hebrides, Orkney, Shetland, Islay, the Uists and countless other smaller beauties await you.
 Skye is uniquely dramatic and truly breath-taking but many have been in touch to say that recent trips have been at times stressful, expensive and hideously congested – which is not what Skye should be.
 It needs a recovery period while infrastructure changes are implemented and here’s a further breakdown of the best alternatives for you to consider.

 Check out Dundee